 – European banks such as Lloyds Bank, Santander Bank, and the Royal Bank of Scotland (RBS) have forged partnerships with external players in fields such as mobile point of sale (mPOS), crowdfunding, and peer-to-peer (P2P) lending.
 Similar notable and related examples include Barclays Accelerator project, Santander’s Innoventures fund, and the buyout of US-based online-only bank Simple by Banco Bilbao Vizcaya Argentaria (BBVA).

-Transformation of operating models should spur change in IT organizations and IT delivery and provision.
+Transformation of operating models should spur change in IT organisations and IT delivery and provision.

 Our increasingly digital world is posing major challenges to banking IT.
 Banks that are effectively paralyzed due to antiquated, siloed legacy platforms are struggling to maintain the agility that digital demands.

-CIOs grappling with modernization face five common challenges:
+CIOs grappling with modernisation face five common challenges:

 1. Making the business case a reality.

 2. Establishing IT and business strategy challenge priorities.